wavesplatform/ledger-app-waves/README.md

 This is a Ledger devices wallet app for Waves platform.

-Special thanks to Jean Passot and Oto from the Ledger team, Jake Bordens from the Ledger/Birst community for their support and advices.
+Special thanks to Jean Passot, Cédric Mesnil, and Oto from the Ledger team, Jake Bordens from the Ledger/Birst community for their support and advices.
+Thanks to the Waves community for trusting the tokens on this application.

+For app APDU protocol and an integration manual please take a look at [this](https://github.com/wavesplatform/nanos-app-waves/wiki/Integration-manual).

 # Building 👷